cea-hpc/modules/INSTALL.rst

  module passed for evaluation should be fully qualified elsewhere an error is returned. (default=yes)

+ This installation option defines the default value of the :mconfig:`implicit_default` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

  .. only:: html

     .. versionadded:: 4.3